zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 * momentum: momentum factor for optimizers like SGD, 0.001 by default
 * L2_reg: L2 regularization strength (weight decay coefficient), 0.001 by default
 * optimizer: optimization algorithm to use (e.g., 'Adam', 'SGD', 'RMSprop'), 'Adam' by default
+* data_aug: whether to use data augmentation, false by default
 * train_dir: the path to the directory containing training data, 'train' by default
 * test_dir: the path to the directory containing testing data, 'test' by default